-A natural all-purpose option
+A Natural all-purpose option

-I recently found something that works on any kind of stains and is super0-simple to use.
+I recently found something that works on any kind of stains and is super-simple to use.
 It is called Branch Basics, and it is an amazing natural cleaner that is safe for even chemically sensitive people and that can clean the entire kitchen, entire house, gets stains out of clothes, dirt out of grout lines, cleans an oven like magic and is safe to use on skin.
 In fact, it is tear free and I’ve been using it for baby shampoo!
 I’m addicted.
 You can find out more here.
 I even feel safe letting my kids clean with it!

 What’s your best natural stain treating trick?
 Please share below!
 My kids could put it to the test….